-Instant and possibly long-lasting damage happens too though, allowing runner's knee to be classed as something completely different altogether.
-Even accidents that can occur during your training like trips and falls can cause you issues.
+Instant and possibly long-lasting damage happens, too, allowing runner’s knee to be classed as something completely different altogether.
+Accidents like trips and falls can cause issues during your training.
 That can happen on treadmills as well as outdoors.

-If you do happen to fall and injure your knee in any way, especially breaks, you may never have the complete functionality back that you once had.
-It's vital that you never train on an injury and seek the relevant professional medical guidance.
-Don't self diagnose and don't be afraid to rest for as long as you need to.
-It's better to be out for a few weeks than for months.
+If you fall and injure your knee in any way, especially breaks, you may never have the complete functionality back that you once had.
+Therefore, you must never train on an injury and seek relevant professional medical guidance.
+Don’t self-diagnose, and don’t be afraid to rest for as long as you need to.
+It’s better to be out for a few weeks than for months.

 If your form is bad, this can be a real nightmare.
-Even exercises like squats if done wrong can put a considerable amount of pressure in places it really shouldn't be, and ultimately cause runner's knee, but running is still to blame too.
-Running with bad technique is an easy way to have adverse health effects, so do your homework on how to run properly too.
+Even exercises like squats, if done wrong, can put a considerable amount of pressure in places it really shouldn’t be and ultimately cause runner’s knee, but running is still to blame too.
+Running with bad technique is an easy route to adverse health effects, so do your homework on running correctly.

 Preventing Runner’s Knee

-So now that we have talked about some of the easier ways that runners knee is caused by, it’s time to look at prevention.
-There are several steps that you can take no matter what exercise you’re doing to protect your joints in the long term, and some of them are not as obvious as you might first think.
+So now that we have talked about some of the easier ways that runner’s knee is caused by, it’s time to look at prevention.
+You can take several steps no matter what exercise you’re doing to protect your joints in the long term, and some of them are not as obvious as you might first think.

 The first absolutely essential point to look at is getting the right equipment.
-It doesn't matter what the exercise is that you are doing, the equipment you are using will have a dramatic effect.
-Running is the prime example of this too.
-A treadmill, for instance, has varying levels of shock absorption to make sure that this impact we've been talking about above is controlled.
-Running outside, on the other hand, you're going to be completely reliant on your shoes.
-It's definitely worth buying the shoes that are best suited to your running style, your feet positioning, and the surface you’ll be running on.
+It doesn’t matter what the exercise is that you are doing; the equipment you are using will have a dramatic effect.
+Running is a prime example of this too.
+A treadmill, for instance, has varying levels of shock absorption to ensure that this impact we’ve discussed above is controlled.
+Running outside, on the other hand, you’re going to be completely reliant on your shoes.
+So it’s worth buying the shoes best suited to your running style, your foot positioning, and the surface you’ll be running on.
 You’ll thank yourself for it in later life.

-This may sound odd, but losing weight is an incredibly effective way to take the stress of your joints.
-In general life as well as in training too, which is always good.
-Carrying around too much excess weight no matter what it is that you are doing is going to cause stress on your joints, so it's wise to keep yourself at a stable, healthy weight.
-It's obvious health benefits other than your knee health are also more than worthwhile, the knees are just a bonus.
+Losing weight is an incredibly effective way to take the stress off your joints, both in general and in training, which is always good.
+However, carrying around too much excess weight, no matter what you are doing, will cause stress on your joints, so it’s wise to keep yourself at a stable, healthy weight.
+Obvious health benefits other than your knee health are also more than worthwhile; the knees are just a bonus.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.